 Whilst there are organizations representing disabled people, the reality that faces the municipality is that disabled people are not integrated into the municipality's implementation plan.
 This has led to low economic development opportunities for disabled people.
-A survey must be conducted by the municipality to develop the Disability Plan.
+A survey must be conducted by Thabazimbi to develop the Disability Plan.
 The Thabazimbi Local Municipality needs to facilitate this process through the implementation of the Disability Plan for the purposes of moving faster in resolving problems faced by disabled people.

 Children in the municipality also bear the brunt of disorganization.
-The Thabazimbi Local Municipality should embark on a process of establishing a junior council which will be the pace-setter for the development of a children's development framework that will promote the participation and consultation of children.
+The Thabazimbi Local Municipality should embark in the process of establishing a junior council which will be the pace setter for the development of the children's development framework that will promote the participation and consultation of children.

 As a sector plan, the Special Programmes Strategy sets the framework for the integration and mainstreaming of all the designated groups and needs to be developed.
 Funding needs to be availed for the implementation of the strategy through the integration of programmes and projects of all clusters and sector plans of the Thabazimbi Local Municipality.
+On the 4th to 6th March 2011 the youth summit was held.
+The summit was attended by 150 delegates.
+Presentations were made by Libsa, Agriculture and Social Development.